 The Capital Region Villages Collaborative (CRVC) is a group of individuals, agencies, organizations, and Villages interested in forming, operating, and supporting Villages in the Capital Region surrounding Albany, New York.

-Please contact: Albany Guardian Society if you would like to attend any of the meetings by email at firstname.lastname@example.org, or by phone at 518-434-2140.
+Please contact: Albany Guardian Society if you would like to be added to the CRVC mailing list in order to register to attend any of the meetings by email at firstname.lastname@example.org, or by phone at 518-434-2140.

 Previous CRVC meetings educational presentations included: